 7. Spend quality time together

-That can prove to be one of the biggest benefits of dating an introvert, provided you learn to appreciate it.
+This can prove to be one of the biggest benefits of dating an introvert, provided you learn to appreciate it.
 For them, sitting on a couch and having a heart-to-heart conversation with their significant other trumps being at the most happening event in town.

 11 Communication Strategies To Use If You’re Dating An Introvert